-Martin works on CircEUlar, a European project across 10 Universities in six different countries, led by Dr Volker Krey at IIASA in Vienna.
-This will forecast total GHG emissions across Europe to 2050 based on flows of materials across buildings, industry and mobility.
-Martin is currently working on a study of digitalisation in the building industry to understand how digital technologies are likely to reduce the embodied or operational carbon of buildings through to 2050.
+Previously Martin worked at ECI on CircEUlar, a European project across 10 Universities in six different countries, led by Dr Volker Krey at IIASA in Vienna.
+In 2026 this will forecast total GHG emissions across Europe to 2050 based on flows of materials across buildings, industry and mobility.
+He worked on digitalisation in the building industry to understand how digital technologies are likely to reduce the embodied or operational carbon of buildings through to 2050.

-Martin has recently completed a study about whether the impact of digital technologies can significantly influence the quality of recycling of plastics, steel and aluminium to reduce downcycling of these materials, consequently reducing the need to mine virgin metal and its sizeable associated emissions.
+Martin has also completed a study about whether digital technologies can significantly influence the quality of recycling of plastics, steel and aluminium to reduce downcycling of these materials, consequently reducing the need to mine virgin metal and its sizeable associated emissions.

-After switching careers, Martin completed his PhD (The Implementation of Personal Carbon Accounts in the Uk) in Aberystwyth in 2019.
-He was an accountant and Finance Director in business for decades before deciding to do something more constructive!
+After switching careers, Martin completed his PhD (The Implementation of Personal Carbon Accounts in the UK) in Aberystwyth in 2019.
+He was an accountant and Finance Director in businesses for decades before deciding to do something more stimulating!

 Featured Publications